 Another important arm to the account based marketing framework is the element of personalization.
 Because the accounts chosen in ABM are already so highly targetted, messaging needs to be targeted, too.

 However you connect with your prospects, it needs to authentic, helpful, and personalized.
 That means do your research beforehand.
 Leave anything generic at the door.
 Also, take timeliness and relevance into high consideration.
-Personalization might look like custom landing pages, custom calendar links to schedule a consult directly or references specific to the account you’re connecting with.
+Personalization might look like custom landing pages, custom calendar links to schedule a consult directly, or references specific to the account you’re connecting with.
+Whatever your channel, there are a growing number of account-based marketing tools to drive scale and efficiency.

 Mutually-identified high-value accounts